DefinetlyNotAI/Logicytics/docs/OUTPUTS.md

 Global application, debug, and performance logs live under `output/logs/` and follow the logging limits described in the configuration documentation; they are not collector outputs and never enter the evidence catalog.

+## Logging presentation

+The application log is a bounded, human-readable text log.
+Each row contains a local timestamp with milliseconds, severity, source, and message; long messages and fields continue on aligned rows.
+Console output uses the same redaction and humanization rules, with colored severity markers and readable indented fields.
+It never emits raw JSON or `key=value` field fragments.
+Structured run and collector event logs are stored separately as JSONL for tooling and remain redacted; they are not printed to the console.